 Wilder is a very small city located in the state of Idaho.
 With a population of 1,685 people and just one neighborhood, Wilder is the 84th largest community in Idaho.
 Wilder has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Wilder, where the median household income is $55,938.00.

-When you are in Wilder, you'll notice that it is more blue-collar than most other communities in America.
-46.83% of Wilder’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Wilder is a blue-collar town, with 46.83% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Wilder is a city of service providers, farmers, fishers, or foresters, and sales and office workers.
 There are especially a lot of people living in Wilder who work in farm management occupations (15.57%), office and administrative support (10.29%), and teaching (5.28%).

-The population of Wilder has a very low overall level of education: only 9.60% of people over 25 hold a 4-year college degree or higher.
+The citizens of Wilder have a very low rate of college education: just 9.60% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Wilder in 2022 was $20,459, which is low income relative to Idaho and the nation.
 This equates to an annual income of $81,836 for a family of four.
 However, Wilder contains both very wealthy and poor people as well.